 Information will be presented via readings, lectures and in-class exercises.
 You will make in-class presentations on key learnings from your International Experience and your analysis of an international case.
-A series of online discussions will help us explore relevant topics in depth and you will write and capstone analysis.
+A series of online discussions will help us explore relevant topics in depth and you will write a capstone paper in which you apply course concepts to a relevant topic.